orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-29-unit-testing-exceptions-in-php.md

 }
 ```

-As you can see because we use the custom exception class, we no longer need to assert against the internals of this exception class.
+As you can see here, because we use the custom exception class, we no longer need to assert against the internals of this exception class.
+PHPUnit's `expectException` method is enough to assert that the exception is thrown and the test case passes.

 Of course, we still want to be sure that `CannotDeletePublishedPostException` is using the correct status code and message,
 but it is no longer the concern of this test case, but rather the concern of a dedicated test case for the exception class itself.